 We are experiencing a major shift in the technology world today.
 It’s the shift from Big Data 1.0 to 2.0.
 In his post on the Sandhill blog, Ashish Gupta, CMO at Actian, captures the core of the shift in the title, “Big Data: Only for the Privileged.”
 The complexity and skillset required for Big Data 1.0 has kept many of the initial projects trapped in the lab, with only the elite driving real value from big data and operationalizing the results.
 Big Data 2.0 removes many of the barriers to entry and opens a window of opportunity for ordinary companies to profit from their investments.

-Managing big data is ripe with challenges, but it continues to represent more than $15 trillion in untapped value.
-New analytics and next-generation platforms hold the key to unlocking that value.
+Big data management is ripe with challenges, but it continues to represent more than $15 trillion in untapped value.
+New big data analytics and next-generation data analysis tools hold the key to unlocking that value.
 Greater accessibility, combined with new platforms that optimize performance for all workloads in the big data system, will drive big data projects into production and greater rates.

 There are four undeniable trends accelerating the shift.
 Understanding these four trends brings light to the current shift taking place from Big Data 1.0 to 2.0, a cataclysmal shift for those who fail to see the shift and take action, a catalyst for those who embrace the new opportunity.